boyugou/boyugou.github.io/index.md

 **I'm seeking opportunities for a Ph.D degree.**

-**Looking forward to research/industry interns on LLM/VLM/LMM, AI agents, broad NLP and broad AI in 2024 summer.**
+**Looking for research/industry interns on LLM/VLM/LMM, AI agents, broad NLP and broad AI in 2024 summer.**

 ## Research Interests